davidrhoden/davidrhoden-basic-netlify/timeline/yeah-balloons-aug-14-2019.md

 ---
-title: one day you're all yeah, the next day you're like no
+title: One day you're all yeah, the next day you're like no.
 date: 2019-08-14T11:00:00.000Z
 summary: These cheery balloons spelled out "FUCK YEAH" for a day.
 excerpt: These cheery balloons spelled out "FUCK YEAH" for a day.